 Biogas is considered a renewable fuel as it uses carbon which is essentially part of the earth's carbon budget and is not adding any new carbon dioxide to the atmosphere.
 As long as no fossil fuels are used in its production then it can be considered renewable, although this will be difficult.
 Biogas will always be produced from decaying organic matter on farms and landfills.
 Farming in particular is going to have to adapt in order to reduce their emissions, as it is a major emitter in Ireland and throughout the globe.
 Implementation of biogas as a renewable energy source is one potential way of doing this.

-The video below details the operation of a large biogas plant in Denmark.
+The video to the right details the operation of a large biogas plant in Denmark.

 Biogas in Ireland